1. Email Marketing

 2. Marketing

-Email marketing has been at the centre of marketing for businesses of all types and sizes, but many have failed to implement it properly.
-That’s mostly because businesses and people don’t follow the email marketing best practices, which leads to bigger mistakes.
+Email marketing has been at the centre of marketing and growth for businesses of all types and sizes for many years, but many have failed to implement it properly and are missing out on big opportunities.
+That’s typically because businesses and people don’t always follow email marketing best practices.

 Read this blog before you hit the send button, so you don’t make the same mistakes again.